phaserjs/phaser/changelog/3.60/Game.md

 * When the device does not support WebGL, creating a game with the renderer type set to `Phaser.WEBGL` will now fail with an error.
 Previously, it would fall back to Canvas.
 Now it will not fall back to Canvas.
 If you require that feature, use the AUTO render type.
 Fix #5583 (thanks @samme)
 * Including a `render` object within the Game Config will no longer erase any top-level config render settings.
 The `render` object will now take priority over the game config, but both will be used (thanks @vzhou842)
 * Fixed issue in Game Config where having an empty object, such as `render: {}` would cause set properties to be overriden with the default value.
 Fix #6097 (thanks @michalfialadev)
+* The `PluginManager.installScenePlugin` method will now check if the plugin is missing from the local keys array and add it back in, if it is (thanks @xiamidaxia)

 ---------------------------------------